KingricharVD/astra/doc/Technical-description-of-the-implementation-of-a-distributed-file-storage.md

       mining time) to make a transaction, with [Proof of File Storage] and receive a reward equal to [p * t * s], where p is the rate for storage (network parameter), s - size of stored data.

-    - The user of any node of the lux network node can download the file saved in dfs, specifying the Merkle root of the desired file.
+    - The user of any node of the astra network node can download the file saved in dfs, specifying the Merkle root of the desired file.

-    - The user of any node of the lux network node can check a file saved in dfs, indicating Merkle root the desired file.
+    - The user of any node of the astra network node can check a file saved in dfs, indicating Merkle root the desired file.

 ### Description of user functions